In this tutorial, we will see the Basics of Serial Communication Basics Tutorial.

 - Full Duplex Communication: full-duplex communication means that data can be transmitted from the master to the slave, and from slave to the master at the same time!

 - Baud Rate: According to Wikipedia, baud is synonymous to symbols per second or pulses per second.
 It is the unit of symbol rate, also known as baud or modulation rate.
 However, though technically incorrect, in the case of modem manufacturers baud commonly refers to bits per second.

 Importance of Baud Rate

-For two microcontrollers to communicate serially they should have the same baud rate, else serial communication won’t work.
-This is because when you set a baud rate, you direct the microcontroller to transmit/receive the data at that particular rate.
-So if you set different baud rates, then the receiver might miss out the bits the transmitter is sending (because it is configured to receive data and process it with a different speed!).
+For two microcontrollers to communicate serially they should have the same baud rate, else serial communication won’t work properly.
+The receiver might receive the junk data.
+This is because, when you set a baud rate, you telling the microcontroller to transmit/receive the data at that particular rate.
+So, if you set different baud rates, then the receiver might miss out some bits which the transmitter is sending (because it is configured to receive data and process it with a different speed!).

 Serial Transmission Modes

 Serial data can be transferred in two modes – asynchronous and synchronous.